 It is extremely cold outside, but Aleksandar Vucic is not wearing anything on his head.
 He wades through the deep snow with a determined stride.
 Without any assistance, he manages to free a child from a car stranded due to a blizzard in northern Serbia.
 The adults still need to wait for help, but the young boy, around 11 years old, is pulled out of the car by Vucic and handed over to an army officer who takes him to a waiting helicopter.

 Broadcast on national television, the rescue effort was a huge publicity success for 44-year-old Vucic, leader of Serbia's center-right Serbian Progressive Party (SNS).
 It came at just the right moment, in early February, a few weeks before the national parliamentary election.

 The footage of the exercise prompted the production of numerous parodies, in which "Superhuman Vucic" wears a superhero costume.
 Despite this, Vucic knew that even blatant populism could not hurt his political campaign.

 From nationalist to reformer

-has been held earlier than originally planned - at Vucic's request.
+The election has been held earlier than originally planned - at Vucic's request.
 A former ultranationalist, Vucic is now known for his pro-European stance.
 Instead of promoting Serbian patriotism, he prefers to focus on reforms and fighting corruption.
 It was Vucic's initiative that led to the 2012 arrest of Miroslav Miskovic - a billionaire businessman accused of embezzlement and tax evasion.
 Vucic's popularity has grown steadily since then.